PSCI G110: International Relations

 Course Objectives

-- 1. Analyze and evaluate key topics such as globalization, conflict, cooperation, diplomacy, international law, human rights, and international political economy.
+- 1. Analyze the dynamics of key topics such as globalization, conflict, cooperation, diplomacy, international law, human rights, and international political economy.

-- 2. Explain international relations theories and apply relevant theoretical concepts to events.
+- 2. Evaluate theories and performance of international actors and apply relevant theoretical concepts to past and present events.

-- 3. Describe the roles of various levels of governmental and non-governmental actors
+- 3. Describe the roles of governmental and non-governmental actors in the context of contemporary global problems and issues.

 Lecture Content